 Lighting 2: Shadow Project, Kelsey Keckler, LD

-It is my goal in my teaching to look for and develop the potential of each student.
-Through practical and creative projects, I move students through an exploration of their talents, and help them to comprehend what effort needs to be put forth in order to reach their full potential.
-In order to help each student meet their goals, I prioritize critical thinking, time management, creative expression, communication, and presentation skills.
+It is my goal in my teaching to watch for and develop the potential of each student.
+Through practical and creative projects, I advance students through an exploration of their talents and help them comprehend what effort is needed to reach their full potential.
+In order to help students meet their goals, I prioritize critical thinking, time management, creative expression, communication, and presentation skills.
 When students effectively combine these skills, they are prepared to function successfully in academic and professional theatre settings.
-As a teacher of theatre, it is my responsibility to effectively prepare students for what will be expected of them in educational theatre, and to prepare them to make the transition into the world beyond their BA.
-I accomplish this three ways: in the classroom, through mentoring, and through career counseling.
-All three are important parts of my teaching philosophy.
+As a teacher of theatre, it is my responsibility to effectively prepare students for what will be expected of them in educational theatre, and to prepare them to make the transition into the professional world beyond their degree.
+I accomplish this in three ways: classroom instruction, mentoring, and career counseling.
+All three are important in my day-to-day interaction with students and all three create the foundation for my teaching philosophy.

-Lighting Design students have a different journey as they work toward becoming designers.
-I firmly believe that the foundation of creative expression in design comes from the experience of each individual.
+Lighting Design students take a different journey as they work toward becoming designers.
+I firmly believe that the foundation of creative expression in design comes from the personal experience of each individual.
 In order to create light, you must learn to see and experience light.
-Then, using critical thinking skills, you must be able to communicate that experience into a creative expression using technology combined with conceptual thinking about the content, action and theme of a play.
-I use other art forms to develop the student’s perceptions of light.
-For example, an early project presented is “The Artist.”
-Each student is given the name of an artist.
+Then, using critical thinking skills, you must be able to communicate that experience into a creative expression using technology and combining that with conceptual thinking about the content, action, and the theme of a play.
+I use other art forms to develop the student’s perception of light.
+For example, an early project presented is “The Artist”.
+Each student is given the name of a visual artist.
 They must then research that artist and create a fact sheet about the artist to present to the class.
 The student provides examples of the artist’s work and as a class we discuss the art and the use of light within the art.
-The student then uses the light lab to theatrically create the mood of a chosen piece of art in three-dimensional space, from page to stage.
-The class discusses how well the painting’s mood is captured, discussing color, angle, intensity and movement.
+The student then uses the light lab to theatrically create the mood of a chosen piece of art in three-dimensional space—from page to stage.
+The class discusses how well the painting’s mood is captured by discussing color, angle, intensity, and movement.

 Mentoring starts in the classroom.
-In all fields of theatre study, skills of collaboration and communication are of major importance, since theatre is, by its very nature, a collaborative art form.
-Unlike other art forms, the creation of a theatrical designers art relies on the work of others.
+Skills of collaboration and communication are of major importance in all fields of theatre study, since theatre is, by its very nature, a collaborative art form.
+Unlike other art forms, the creation of a theatrical designer’s art relies on the work of others.
 Students must develop ways of working with each other toward the common goal of the production.
-One of the keys to success will be their style of communication, both on the interpersonal level as well as with the production team as a whole.
-My teaching reflects that for each course.
+One of the keys to success will be their style of communication, both on the interpersonal level and with the production team as a whole.
+My teaching reflects this emphasis for each course of study.
 Group projects are often utilized to create an atmosphere of camaraderie and collaboration.
-My observation of these projects enables me to analyze the communication process of the students, and point out where weakness and strength lie.
-With this knowledge I can lead the students toward developing a strong and accurate communication style.
+My observation of these projects enables me to analyze the communication process of students and point out where weakness and strength lie.
+With this knowledge I can lead the student toward developing a strong and accurate communication style.

-After the completion of a course, the students and I then move into a more formal mentoring relationship.
-The student gets on-the-job training as well as continued instruction.
-They are assigned to a fully realized project within the Theatre Arts department.
-This assignment is given based on the quality of their classroom work; those that meet or exceed expectations will receive an assignment that reflects that.
+For those students who want to continue in the practice of theatre, the students and I then move into a more formal mentoring relationship.
+They are assigned to a fully-realized project within the Theatre Arts department.
+This assignment is given based on the quality of their classroom work; those that meet or exceed expectations will receive an assignment that reflects their ability.
 Those students who had difficulties will receive an assignment that will help to move them through those difficulties.
+The student gets on-the- job training in addition to continued instruction.
 The area of mentorship is one where, as an instructor, I must stay keenly attuned to each student.
-Students, who may not have shown all of their potential in the classroom, will often, in the process of this hands-on environment, exhibit a new side and a clearer path to their promise.
-In light of the newfound promise and (often) motivation that comes from production work, together the student and I re-evaluate their course work to help them find the balance that is needed for a successful academic career.
+Students, who may not have shown all of their potential in the classroom, will often, in the process of this hands-on environment, exhibit a new side and refine a clearer path to their potential.
+In light of the newfound promise and, often, motivation that comes from production work, the student and I together re-evaluate their course work to help them find the balance needed for a successful academic career.